AnthonyTuckwell/rtalk/README.md

 # rtalk

-This repo ("religious talk" <> "rtalk") provides code that accompanies the paper by Ash, Hills and Tuckwell, "The Political Economy of Religious Language: Evidence from the United States Congress", available here:
+This repo provides code that accompanies the paper by Ash, Hills and Tuckwell, "The Political Economy of Religious Language: Evidence from the United States Congress", available here:

 The following scripts generate the data and results of the paper: